DeGGeD/ShaderStory/Chapters/Lighting/Models/Banded.md

 ```

-Complete implementation, with detailed comments is available on [Patreon](https://www.patreon.com/posts/shader-story-141647294).
+Complete implementation, with detailed comments, is available on [Patreon](https://www.patreon.com/posts/shader-story-141647294).

 ---